 We have a plan to get community energy and people back at the centre of government energy policy.
 But for this to have any possibility of making real change we need lots more community energy champions in parliament, ideally Conservative MPs.
 We need the next Secretary of State waving on a community energy rooftop soon.

 We have written an Open Letter to the Prime Minister and aim to get at least 100 MPs signing it over the next few months.
 We will write to all relevant ministers, committees, pressure groups and opposition spokespeople to get our community energy asks before them.
 We will work with partner organisations like the Energy Saving Trust, Green Alliance, NEA and the Climate Coalition to join up our campaigning.
-We have a Parliamentary Event planned with PRASEG (the Parliamentary Renewable and Sustainable Energy Group) in the Spring to launch the Community Energy Vision (you can still input here until 20 December).
 We will advocate for community energy at Party Conferences.
 We will be looking into the possibility of drafting a Community Energy Bill.

 MPs can only really respond to people and projects in their constituencies.
 So we need community energy people and organisations to enlist your MPs to champion your work and the urgent need for supportive policies and practical measures from government.

-Please (mobilise supporters to) email, write or tweet congratulating and welcoming your newly elected MP, urging them to visit your project and champion community energy in the House; you can use our suggested letter below to do this.
+Please (mobilise supporters to) email, write to or tweet your MP, urging them to visit your project and champion community energy in the House; you can use our suggested letter below to do this.
 Please explain why community energy is great - (benefits to your local community) - and, as a trusted intermediary, key to engaging the wider community to actively participate in the urgent energy transition.

 Your MP can be found at https://www.theyworkforyou.com/ (where you can also send them a message).
-Full contact details, and how MPs prefer to be addressed, will soon be available at https://members.parliament.uk/members/Commons
+Full contact details, and how MPs prefer to be addressed, is available at https://members.parliament.uk/members/Commons

 Please write to local newspapers in the same vein.